dojo/widget-core/README.md

 npm install dojo-store
 ```

-To use `dojo-widgets` import the module in the project.
+To use dojo-widgets import the module in the project.
 For more details see [features](#features) below.

 ```ts
 import createButton from 'dojo-widgets/components/createButton';
 ```

-or use the [dojo cli](https://github.com/dojo/cli-create-app) to create a complete Dojo 2 skeleton application.
+or use the [dojo cli](https://github.com/dojo/cli-create-app) to create a complete Dojo skeleton application.

 ## Features

-Dojo 2 Widgets are based on a virtual DOM implementation named [Maquette](http://maquettejs.org/) as well as some foundational classes
+dojo-widgets are based on a virtual DOM implementation named [Maquette](http://maquettejs.org/) as well as some foundational classes
 provided in [dojo-compose](https://github.com/dojo/compose).

-The examples below are provided in TypeScript syntax.
-The package does work under JavaScript, but for clarity, the examples will only include one syntax.

 ### Base Widget

-The class `createWidgetBase` provides all base Dojo 2 widget functionality including caching and widget lifecycle management.
+The class `createWidgetBase` provides all base dojo-widgets functionality including caching and widget lifecycle management.
 It can be used directly or extended to create custom widgets.

 To customise the widget an optional `options` argument can be provided with the following interface.